tiagodsilva/annotations/posters/wdgflownets.typ

   3. How can we tractably measure the proximity of a GFlowNet to its target distribution?

-  Jointly, we seek for a deeper understanding on the consequences (1), causes (2), and assessment (3) of GFlowNets.
+  Jointly, we seek a deeper understanding on the consequences (1), causes (2), and assessment (3) of GFlowNets.

   = What are the *consequences* of an imbalanced transition?